The lives of unsuspecting families across St Helens are being put at risk by cannabis farms, a senior police chief warns today.

 As is often the case in these incidents, there was nobody in the house at the time.

 Supt Charnock said: “Many of these cannabis factories are death-traps and we are increasingly finding more in residential areas, right next to where other people live.
+These companies may or may not be legal suppliers to companies like Intrinsic Hemp, which make use of the drug for medicinal purposes.

 “Often the electricity supply has been tampered with and this, coupled with the heat lamps and water system, increases the risk of a fire breaking out inside.